 Way back in 1994, I was working for The Open University as an IT trainer.
 I loved running courses there and they had very well equipped training rooms.
 I used to teach faculty members how to use Windows, Word, Excel and PowerPoint and I loved being the centre of attention for a whole day ...

-Of course it was about the students and getting my knowledge into their heads and I was very good at it.
-My courses had a long waiting list and it felt great to see people on the intro course and then have them return for the intermediate and advanced ones a couple of weeks later.
+Of course, it was about the students and getting my knowledge into their heads and I was very good at it.
+My courses had a long waiting list and it felt great to see people on the intro course and then have them return for the intermediate and advanced ones a few weeks later.

-I took over the course a couple of weeks later and found more and more cool things to do with the Internet and in particular the World Wide Web.
-I even taught myself to write web pages using raw HTML which meant we created a couple more courses to teach OU staff how to do it too!
+I took over the course a couple of weeks later and found more and more cool things to do with the Internet, in particular, the World Wide Web.
+I even taught myself to write web pages using pure HTML which meant we created a couple more courses to teach OU staff how to do that too!
 I loved being a trainer!

 A few months later, David told me that he was changing roles and was moving to a different faculty and would I be interested in working with him there on a number of projects?
 I immediately said yes and overnight doubled the number of days I was freelancing with the Open University.

-So from my first website for The Open University to sblogit.com in less than 20 years?
-Well, there were a lot of steps in between - and I'm sure I'll write about them in future posts, however for the time being I'm just going to smile at the simplicity - and effectiveness - of my first ever website.
+Well, there were a lot of steps in between and I'm sure I'll write about them in future posts, however for the time being I'm just going to smile at the simplicity - and effectiveness - of my first ever website.